esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 Only a subject matter expert, usually a pathology or nuclear medicine or radiology specialist, will know what that literally looks like.

-## Image features as data for ML
+## Images' features

 Until now we have worked on an example where we were working directly on images.
 A lot of machine learning can be done on values derived from images (which we typically turn into tabular data).
 In fact you can even combine images and all kinds of tabular data for machine learning in various ways; but before we discuss this, let's consider image features (which we can organize into tabular data along with patient and/or machine charecteristics) as an input for machine learning.

 Two examples are of image features are volume data and radiomic data.
 Of course at scale we do not want to measure our images to get volume data or other measurements.
 Legend has it that Benjamin Felson (an undeniable grandfather of modern chest X-ray analysis) got some of his statistics about chest X-rays by reading hundreds and hundreds by hand and counting.
 Numbers, for research subjects, in the hundreds now seem quiant.
 With pre-built pipelines we now have the power to process thousands of images at a time.

 We want to put images into a pipeline that will give us these data back.
 An example of such a feature pipeline (for brain imaging) is [Freesurfer](https://surfer.nmr.mgh.harvard.edu/).
 It helps us to get volume and some other data from brain imaging.